OUUEG/ouueg.github.io/membership/join.md

 Regardless, start your underwater adventure by following these three easy steps.
 Any questions, then [get in contact](/about/contact).

+#### Membership renewals
+OUUEG membership must be renewed annually and runs from 1st of October to 30th of September each year.
+To renew your OUUEG membership, you must complete the membership form (step 1) and also renew your BSAC membership (step 2)."

 ### 1. Register with OUUEG
 Fill in the OUUEG Membership Form 2024–25:
 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSdTMYwVPjBwzzRRb2h6QOgRZjV65utGmzS9PDdF_4_8i0x4UQ/viewform?embedded=true"